stakeworld/stakeworld-treasury/Q4-RPC-setup-maintenance.md

 Requested KSM: 58 KSM

 ## Description
 This request is for funding first setup and maintenace of stakeworld RPC services for kusama and polkadot.
-We are proposing it as a tip just like the [snapshot service](/Q3-setup-maintenance.md) which was also submitted as a tip (as adviced by the council).
+We originally proposed it as a tip just like the [snapshot service](/Q3-setup-maintenance.md) which was also submitted as a tip (as adviced by the council) but since the Gov2 became active switched it to a request in the "Infrastructure maintenance bounty".

 ## Context/problem/solution